 City crew works to clean up vandalized planters in Petaluma

-“We don't have to lift a finger.
-The city has kindly stepped in and are going to take care of it right now,” said Alan Allen, a Petaluma resident who organized the volunteer effort.
+"We don't have to lift a finger.
+The city has kindly stepped in," said Alan Allen, a Petaluma resident who organized the volunteer effort.

 "All of our squawking and pulling together volunteers got the attention of the city," said Virginia May, director of the Petaluma Arts Center.
 "Which is great."

 The vandal or vandals struck early Saturday, knocking down nine young trees in large pots.

 The trees had lined a sidewalk in front of the Petaluma Arts Center and the Petaluma Visitors Center.

 From Saturday to Tuesday morning the vandalism remained with the toppled trees encroaching on the street.